 It is worth providing some background on Charles before we continue.

 At an early age he chose a career at sea, by the age of 19 Charles had graduated as a Master Marriner.
 From this time on he roamed the oceans of the world, and was involved in whaling, trading and for a brief time, slave transport.
 It was while whaling around the Pacific that he first meet Maori, he visits New Zealand on a number of occasions and it was not until 1858 he decides to settle in Mataia Glorit (just north of Helensville) New Zealand.
+(Maori Wars of the Nineteenth Century by S Percy Smith page 480 confirms that he was one of 5 Europeans living in the Kaipara).

 Charles (no doubt with encouragement from his father) was a proficient linguist and had become fluent in a number of languages (17 in total), with Maori being one of them.
 While helping Maori build boats he starts to study their language and lore more, sending back to his father, notes sketches and artifacts, much to the delight of his father (these sketches, letters and artifacts are still in the Professor Sven Nilsson’s new collection to this day).